davatorium/rofi-scripts/rofi-surfraw/README.md

 ```

 There are 2 kind of searchengines: surfraw and custom.
+* surfraw
-surfraw simply uses one of the elvi and adds parameters to it.
+  simply uses one of the elvi and adds parameters to it.
   The examples shows an image search using duckduckgo's [!bangs](https://duckduckgo.com/bang).
+* custom

-custom simply uses the actual query URL used by the searchengine and opens it directly in browser.
+  simply uses the actual query URL used by the searchengine and opens it directly in browser.

 Each custom search engine has a bang defined.
 (Starting with !).
 These can be used to instantly search.
 (Just type "!gi foobar")

+If no bang (words starting with ? or !) starts the line, the default engine will be used.
+This can be configured in the config file.

 #### Options
 `--no-list`   - do not show surfraw's inbuild search engines<br />